qgis/QGIS-Documentation/source/docs/training_manual/processing/cutting_merging.rst

 .. image:: img/cutting_merging/warp.png

 .. note:: Recent versions have a more complex interface.
-Select at least one compression method.
+Make sure at least one compression method is selected.

-With this layer that contains the bounding box of the raster layer that we want to obtain, we can crop both of the raster layers, using the *Clip grid with polygon* algorithm.
+With this layer that contains the bounding box of the raster layer that we want to obtain, we can crop both of the raster layers, using the *Clip raster with polygon* algorithm.

 .. image:: img/cutting_merging/clip.png